bdoherty-1906/Hello-World/README.md

 Hello Sparkcognition

-I am looking forward to the opportunity to learna about GitHub, VIM, and Jenkins
+I am looking forward to the opportunity to learn about GitHub, VIM, and Jenkins